Finetuned/modx-cli/context/Task-9.md

-Create an internal api based on the WP-CLI Internal API for Wordpress.
+ sequenceCreate an internal api based on the WP-CLI Internal API for Wordpress.

 High Level Definition of the WP-CLI Internal API